PolieBotics/PolieBotics/reactor.md

    - **Generator** and **Discriminator** update via standard backprop, purely in software.

 3. **Adversarial + RL Loop**
-   - In each training “episode,” the RL agents choose new projector signals.
+   - In each training “episode,” the RL agents choose new projector-scene-camear emission&recording signals.
    - The environment merges these signals via the orb reactor, the camera sees the result, and the Discriminator scores the real capture as real or not.
    - Meanwhile, the Generator tries to fool the Discriminator with a synthetic fake.
    - RL Agents receive rewards if the Discriminator finds the real camera capture convincingly “real.”
    - Over many iterations, both the RL agents learn how to produce more “authentic” real captures, and the Discriminator (along with the Generator) becomes more robust.
+   - No guarentees are made regarding the utility of this system.
+It has not yet been stably implemented.

 ---